 Dr. Hix holds a Bachelor of Music degree in music theory from Furman University, master’s degrees in both voice and historical musicology from Florida State University and a Doctorate of Music in Voice Performance from Florida State University.
 As a musicologist, Hix recieved the American Musicological Society Thomas Hampson Award in 2014.
 This award, generously donated by the Hampsong Foundation, funded his continued research on the Lieder of Paul Dessau.
 In addition Hix is a DAAD (German Academic Exchange Service) Research Grant Recipient and a Simonton Literary Prize winner.
 His research has been published in The Journal of Singing, VoicePrints: The New York Singing Teachers' Association Journal, The Choral Journal, College Music Society Symposium, and The American Theater Organ Society Journal.
 Hix also contributed numerous entries to the New Grove Dictionary of American Music, 2nd edition published by Oxford University Press.
 His book An American Organist in Paris: The Letters of Orville Lee Erwin 1930-1931 was published by Scarecrow Press in 2012.
 Hix has presented lecture recitals on Paul Dessau’s Lieder at the national conventions of the American Musicological Society, the College Music Society, and at the Texoma Regional NATS Conference.

 He is a respected vocal pedagogue with over 20 years of teaching experience.
 He is an active member of the National Association of Teachers of Singing (NATS).
 In 2007 he was selected for the NATS Intern Program where he worked under the tutelage of Dr. Stephen King (Rice University/Houston Grand Opera).
 Dr. Hix previously taught at the School of Fine Arts (Dothan, AL), The Baptist College of Florida (Graceville, FL) and Troy University (Troy, AL).
-His students have enjoyed great success over the years appearing in opera, musical theatre, and concert performances across the United States with Opera Southwest, Mississippi Opera, Opera in the Ozarks, Emerald City Opera, Steamboat Opera, Berlin Opera Academy, Lyric Opera Studio Weimar, Red River Lyric Opera, Mississippi Symphony, New Mexico Philharmonic, Santa Fe Desert Chorale, Quintessence: Choral Artists of the Southwest, Polyphony: Voices of New Mexico, Alabama Shakespeare Festival, Festival South, and The Lost Colony among others.
-His students have continued on to graduate and post-graduate degree programs at the Manhattan School of Music, Florida State University, University of Missouri Kansas City, University of Southern California, Baylor University, University of Florida, and the University of Southern Mississippi.
-Hix is currently an Associate Professor of Vocal Studies, the Coordinator of Vocal Studies, and the Associate Department Chair at the University of New Mexico.
+His students have enjoyed great success over the years appearing in opera, musical theatre, and concert performances across the United States with Washington National Opera, Des , LA Opera, Santa Fe Opera, Minnesota Opera, Portland Opera, Des Moines Metro Opera, Opera Southwest, Mississippi Opera, Opera in the Ozarks, Emerald City Opera, Steamboat Opera, Berlin Opera Academy, Lyric Opera Studio Weimar, Red River Lyric Opera, Mississippi Symphony, New Mexico Philharmonic, Santa Fe Desert Chorale, Quintessence: Choral Artists of the Southwest, Polyphony: Voices of New Mexico, Alabama Shakespeare Festival, Festival South, Blue Gate Musicals, and The Lost Colony among others.
+His students have continued on to graduate and post-graduate degree programs at the Manhattan School of Music, University of North Texas, Florida State University, Southern Methodist University, University of Missouri Kansas City, University of Southern California, Baylor University, University of Florida, and the University of Southern Mississippi.
+Hix is currently an Associate Professor of Vocal Studies and Chair of the Department of Music at the University of New Mexico.